Rowida46/Machine-Learning/Deep Neural Networks with PyTorch/README.md

 Developed by Facebook's AI Research lab *(FAIR)* .PyTorch emphasizes flexibility and allows DL models to be expressed in **idiomatic Python**.

-Similarly to NumPy, it also has a C backend, so they are both much faster than native Python, It's a replacement for NumPy to use the **power of GPUs** providing maximum
+Similarly to NumPy, it also has a C backend, so they are both much faster than native Python, It's a replacement for NumPy to use the **power of GPUs** providing the max fexibility and speed.
-flexibility and speed.

 PyTorch is a Python package that provides two high-level features: